Buckwheat Zydeco: Career

 Dural became proficient at the organ, and by the late 1950s he was backing Joe Tex, Clarence "Gatemouth" Brown and many others.
+As a teenager, he played piano for Little Richard, Fats Domino, and Ray Charles.
+Two Lafayette-based bands that he played in during his teens and twenties were Sammy and the Untouchables and Lil' Buck and the Top Cats.

 In 1971, he founded Buckwheat & the Hitchhikers, a funk band that he led for five years before switching to zydeco.
 They were a local sensation and found success with the single, "It's Hard To Get", recorded for a local Louisiana-based label.

 He began backing Clifton Chenier, one of the most legendary zydeco performers.
 Though not a traditional zydeco fan when growing up, Buckwheat accepted an invitation in 1976 to join Clifton Chenier's Red Hot Louisiana Band as organist.
 He quickly discovered the popularity of zydeco music, and noted the effect the music had on the audience.
 "Everywhere, people young and old just loved zydeco music," Dural says.
 "I had so much fun playing that first night with Clifton.
 We played for four hours and I wasn't ready to quit."

 Dural's relationship with Chenier led him to take up the accordion in 1978.
 After practicing for a year, he felt ready to start his own band under the name Buckwheat Zydeco.
 They debuted with One for the Road in 1979 on the Blues Unlimited label and then recorded for New Orleans' Black Top label.
 In 1983, they were nominated for a Grammy Award for Turning Point and in 1985 for Waitin' For My Ya Ya after switching to the Rounder Records label.
+Scott Billington of Rounder wrote that Buckwheat "played the large piano accordion, like Clifton, but delivered his music with the flair of a rhythm and blues star like Joe Tex, and with the precision of James Brown.
+He performed Creole dance music, but it was also Southern soul music and Louisiana funk, with a Caribbean edge, all in one package."

 The band then signed to Island Records, becoming the first zydeco act on a major label, and released On a Night Like This, a critically acclaimed album that was nominated for a Grammy as well.
-The band appeared in the movie The Big Easy in 1987.